 If you are travelling to or from Waterton to Banff National Park and/or Calgary, GyPSy Guide has commentary all across the Alberta South West region and its varied and fascinating communities.
 It’s highly recommended to allow extra time to explore the region.

 If connecting between Calgary and Waterton, Highway 2 has commentary all the way and includes places like Nanton, Stavely and Claresholm.
 If travelling between Banff National Park and Waterton take Highway 22 – The Cowboy Trail, for a beautiful drive and an opportunity to visit the working historic Bar U Ranch.

 What You’ll See

 Head Smashed-In Buffalo Jump

 Waterton National Park

 WATERTON NATIONAL PARK, ALBERTA SW DRIVING TOUR APPS

-After a long winter, Parks Canada are working hard this summer to restore areas in Waterton National Park affected by the Kenow fire.
+After the Kenow fire, Parks Canada are working hard restore areas in Waterton National Park.
 For current status, visit the Parks Canada link below.